khva/base64/README.md

     assert(text == decoded_text);
 }
 ```
-As you can see, it is much more convenient to work this way.
  Expected output:
 ```
 encoded data: RGVmaW5lIGFkYXB0ZXIgbWFrZXJzIGZvciBjdXN0b20gY29udGFpbmVyLg==
 decoded data: Define adapter makers for custom container.
 ```
+As you can see, it is much more convenient to define adapter makers for custom container then to сreate adapters directly and use them in encoding/decoding functions.

 ## How to add base64 library to your project